 • the date we have ended your benefit from

 This is not an exhaustive list.
 However, some decisions do not carry a right of appeal.
 You will be notified if the matter you are disputing does not carry such a right.

 Challenging a decision

 To dispute a decision, you must write to us within one calendar month of the date on the decision letter.
+If you prefer, you can use the 'Benefits disputes form' to make your request.
 Any time we take providing our explanation about the decision to you will be added to the one month.

 In exceptional circumstances, we will allow more time.
 You need to write to us and explain why the request is late.
 We will not consider a dispute where 13 months have passed since the decision notice was first issued.

 What happens after a request for a revision?

 In most cases the tribunal panel will be made up of one legally qualified person, known as the tribunal judge.
 However, up to two more tribunal members can be present if the case requires expertise in a particular field.
 A tribunal clerk and a council representative may also be present.